-- Defendants, major corporate members of the fossil fuel industry, have 1. known for nearly half a century that unrestricted production and use of fossil fuel products create greenhouse gas pollution that warms the planet and changes our climate.
-Climate change will have and has already had devastating economic and public health impacts across the State of Delaware, and will disproportionately impact people of color and people living in poverty.
+- 1. Defendants, major corporate members of the fossil fuel industry, have known for nearly half a century that unrestricted production and use of fossil fuel products create greenhouse gas pollution that warms the planet and changes our climate.
+Climate change will have and has already had devastating economic, social, and cultural impacts throughout the City of Annapolis, and will disproportionately impact people of color, people living in poverty, and other vulnerable communities.
 Defendants have known for decades that climate change impacts could be catastrophic, and that only a narrow window existed to take action before the consequences would be irreversible.
 They have nevertheless engaged in a coordinated, multi-front effort to conceal and deny their own knowledge of those threats, to discredit the growing body of publicly available scientific evidence, and to persistently create doubt in the minds of customers, consumers, regulators, the media, journalists, teachers, and the public about the reality and consequences of the impacts of their fossil fuel products.
-This campaign was intended to, and did, target and influence the public and consumers, including in Delaware. - 2.
-At the same time, Defendants have promoted and profited from a massive increase in the extraction, production, and consumption of oil, coal, and natural gas, which has in turn caused an enormous, foreseeable, and avoidable increase in global greenhouse gas pollution and a concomitant increase in the concentration of greenhouse gases,1 particularly carbon dioxide ("CO2") and methane, in the Earth's atmosphere.
+This campaign was intended to, and did, target and influence the public and consumers, including in Annapolis. - 2.
+At the same time, Defendants have promoted and profited from a massive increase in the extraction, production, and consumption of oil, coal, and natural gas, which has in turn caused an enormous, foreseeable, and avoidable increase in global greenhouse gas pollution and a concomitant increase in the concentration of greenhouse gases, particularly carbon dioxide ("CO2") and methane, in the Earth's atmosphere.
 Those disruptions of the Earth's otherwise balanced carbon cycle have substantially contributed to a wide range of dire climate-related effects, including, but not limited to, global atmospheric and ocean warming, ocean acidification, melting polar ice caps and glaciers, more extreme and volatile weather, drought, and sea level rise.